life0fun/growingtree/growingtree-app/README.md

 UIs are defined in templates.
 Each template has two attributes, template and field. template is the name and field defines how to map clojure map to template variables.

-All templates can be sliced out from the file `app/src/growingtree_app/html_templates.clj` by calling
+    <div class="topthings" template="thing" field="content:things,href:link"> </div>

+Push template uses template-fn to make template html string.
+The template-fn for each template is a macro defined inside `app/src/growingtree_app/html_templates.clj`.

-    (def template-fn (tfn (tnodes "growingtree-app.html" "temp-name")))
+    (def template-fn (dtfn (tnodes "growingtree-app.html" "thing")))

-template-fn is a function which, when called with a map of values, will return a string of HTML with filled-in values.
+    :thing (dtfn (tnodes "growingtree-app.html" "thing") #{:id})

+You slice out certain template with its template-fn from app htmp-templates macro.

+    html (templates/add-template r path (:thing templates)) ; added template path node

+After getting template-fn for the template, you can gen the html code for the template by invoking it with field value map.
+The value map contains the attribute key value for the dom element.

     (template-fn {:id 42 :message "Hello"})

+    (html {:id id :thumbhref "thumbhref" :entryhref path :thing-entry-title %})

 The field attribute takes a comma delimited list of

     html-element-attribute-name:map-key

-content is a special case which means that the content (innerHTML) of the element will be set to this value.
+To set the value of dom element content, not element attributes, use filed="content:innerhtml". it means that the content (innerHTML) of the element will be set to the value of the innterhtml key of the passing map.

+    (templates/append-t
+              r [:nav]     ; put the template into nav node {:topthings (html {:id id :href path :thing-entry-title title})})

 To verify template working, need to restart to reload app.